The International Offshore Crane and Lifting Conference

 09.10 Opening Address

-Anne Myhrvold / Finn Carlsen, Norwegian Ocean Industry Authority (Havtil), NO
+Finn Carlsen, Director of professional competence, Norwegian Ocean Industry Authority (Havtil), NO

 News from the Authorities